vicenteherrera/cloud-native-shell/README.md

 # command-line-env

-A command line environment configured with tools for cloud-native development
+A command line environment configured with tools for cloud-native development.

 ## Software included